-Conditions for Unreliable Detection: Poor fence construction and/or unstable installation and lack of proper maintenance will decrease detection potential.
-Major Causes for False Alarms: Severe weather can present nuisance alarms; however, with proper calibration and installation most normal weather problems can be avoided.
-Typical Defeat Measures: As with other fence-based sensors, bridging over or tunneling under the fence will bypass the detection system.
-Also, an intruder conscious of the system installation and configuration may be able to climb the fence without detection.
-Applicable Standard: n/a False Alarm Reduction Proper maintenance of the fence and clearing of vegetation and trees is critical.
-Avoid areas with vegetation, large animals or frequent vibration from wind, trains or trucks.
+Major Causas for Covers weather can present avisance clarms; however, with preper collibration and installation most normal weather problems can be Major Causes for Severe weather can present nuisance alarms; however, with proper calibration and installation most normal weather problems can be False Alarms: avoided.
+Typical Defeat As with other fence-based sensors, bridging over or tunneling under the fence will bypass the detection system.
+Also, an intruder Measures: conscious of the system installation and configuration may be able to climb the fence without detection.
+Applicable Standard: n/a False Alarm Proper maintenance of the fence and clearing of vegetation and trees is critical.
+Avoid areas with vegetation, large animals or frequent Reduction vibration from wind, trains or trucks.
 Routine animal-caused alarms can be filtered out by employing the listening device to determine Recommendations: legitimate intrusion signals from false ones.
 Responsible parties should be dispatched before public safety for all outdoor sensors.
 Consider an external fence without sensors to protect the internal fence that would be sensed to avoid false alarms.